9007 Treffer anzeigen

 Ink sketches of architectural patterns from Beni Hasan:

-Handwritten letter with ink drawing of Venice:
+Poem with drawing of tree

 Drawing of tree with poem: